-- > Stay organised and complete tasks in order, keeping all areas clean and tidy. - Ensure that the basics are covered, such as wearing a clean uniform and suitable PPE. - > Be prepared to explain why you do tasks in a specific way. - Remember that communication with colleagues is assessed, as well as communication with managers and internal and/or external customers.
+- > Stay organised and complete tasks in order, keeping all areas clean and tidy. - > Be prepared to explain why you do tasks in a specific way. - Remember that communication with colleagues is assessed, as well as communication with managers and internal and/or external customers.

-How will the observation with questions be graded?
+How will the observation with questioning be graded?